tips and advice

 “I’m breaking up with you.”

+The words ring in your ears.
+Did you hear that right?
 For a moment you can’t breathe.
 Then, suddenly, you…

 Stop right there.
 You need to take a deep breath and relax.
 Right now, you’re too close to the situation to think clearly about it.
 It’s the heat of the moment and you’re just thinking about how you feel right now.
 You might feel differently in a couple days, and you don’t want to say or do anything that you’ll regret.

 Spend a few weeks completely apart from the person who just broke up with you.
 And don’t spend all your time thinking about them!
 No matter how much you’re tempted to spend all your time dwelling on how much you miss them, or how much you hate them, or all the nasty things you want to say or do to them, don’t.
 It won’t help you at all.
 If you need a way to get those thoughts out, keep a journal.
 But don’t read back on it very often, and once you’re done writing your thoughts, stop thinking about those things.
-Focus on other stuff—your friends, your family, your schoolwork, your hobbies, etc. It’s a complete waste of your time to be constantly thinking about how much you want to slap the person who just broke up with you!
+Focus on other stuff—your friends, your family, your schoolwork, your hobbies, etc.

 It feels like the pain will never end.
 But it will.
 Trust me.
 You’ll smile again someday.
 You’ll learn to laugh again.
 And maybe someday, when you’re ready, you’ll learn to love again.

+The words ring in your ears.
+Did you hear that right?
 For a moment you can’t breathe.
 Then, suddenly, you…

 Stop right there.
 You need to take a deep breath and relax.
 Right now, you’re too close to the situation to think clearly about it.
 It’s the heat of the moment and you’re just thinking about how you feel right now.
 You might feel differently in a couple days, and you don’t want to say or do anything that you’ll regret.

 Spend a few weeks completely apart from the person who just broke up with you.
 And don’t spend all your time thinking about them!
 No matter how much you’re tempted to spend all your time dwelling on how much you miss them, or how much you hate them, or all the nasty things you want to say or do to them, don’t.
 It won’t help you at all.
 If you need a way to get those thoughts out, keep a journal.
 But don’t read back on it very often, and once you’re done writing your thoughts, stop thinking about those things.
-Focus on other stuff—your friends, your family, your schoolwork, your hobbies, etc. It’s a complete waste of your time to be constantly thinking about how much you want to slap the person who just broke up with you!
+Focus on other stuff—your friends, your family, your schoolwork, your hobbies, etc.

 It feels like the pain will never end.
 But it will.
 Trust me.
 You’ll smile again someday.
 You’ll learn to laugh again.
 And maybe someday, when you’re ready, you’ll learn to love again.